csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 You can find the official HDF5 documentation [here](https://support.hdfgroup.org/documentation/hdf5/latest/index.html).
 Especially useful are the User Guide and Reference Manual tabs.

+There are a few coding exercises associates with these notes.
+They will be pointed out as you progress through the notes.

 ## The HDF5 programming interface (= API)